 The American Federation of Labor and Congress of Industrial Organizations’ (AFL-CIO) 2019 report, titled “Death on the Job: The Toll of Neglect,” captured how Latino workers continue to be more vulnerable to losing their lives on the job than other ethnicities here in the United States.
 That same report chronicles how Latino workers in some industries and states are more likely to suffer potentially fatal injuries than others.

-How big of an issue are workplace fatalities in California?
+How big of an issue are fatalities of Latino workers in California?

-Data compiled by the AFL-CIO shows that California had the second-highest Latino worker fatality rates in 2017 with 173 employee deaths.
+Data compiled by the AFL-CIO shows that Latino workers in California had the second-highest worker fatality rates in 2017 with 173 employee deaths.
 At least 68%, or 161, of California’s Latinos who died on the job that same year were immigrants.

-Which workers are most apt to lose their lives on the job?
+Are Latino workers most apt to lose their lives on the job?

 The AFL-CIO data says that 291 Latinos who lost their lives on the job in 2017 worked in the construction field.
 The next highest workplace fatality rate was among those employed in the landscaping, waste management, or administrative sectors with 134 worker deaths.
 The industries with the third highest fatality rate were the warehousing and trucking ones with 132 deaths.